janosimas/notes/C++/vscode/vscode.md

   The **Microsoft** extension is the minimum one need to use C++.
   It works fairly well but you'll need some work to set it up properly for anything more than a "folder project".

+  You should create a configuration file with the `C\C++: Edit configurations` command.
+For more information about the configuration check the official [documentation](https://code.visualstudio.com/docs/cpp/config-msvc).

-  In **Windows** you may also need to configure the compiler path for different architectures.
+  In **Windows** you may also need to configure the `CL` compiler path for different architectures.

 ### [Clangd (LLVM)](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)